Nenad Bjelica: Managerial career

-Bjelica began his coaching career on 15 September 2007 at FC Kärnten, as player-caretaker manager.
+Bjelica began his coaching career on 15 September 2007 at Kärnten, as player-caretaker manager.
 On 1 July 2008, he signed a full managing contract, just a day after ending his playing career.

 Bjelica was the head coach of Lustenau 07 from March to December 2009, as well as of WAC St. Andrä from May 2010 to June 2013.
 Bjelica moved to Austria Wien on 17 June 2013 as their new head coach, and qualified for the 2013–14 UEFA Champions League group stage, defeating the Croatian champion Dinamo Zagreb in the last round of qualification, with the club.
 Bjelica was sacked on 16 February 2014.
-As Austria Wien failed to qualify for the UEFA Europa League nonetheless at the end of the season, his contract expired.
+As Austria Wien failed to qualify for the UEFA Europa League at the end of the season, his contract expired.

 In June 2014, he was hired by Serie B side Spezia.
 On 30 August 2016, he was appointed head coach at Polish side Lech Poznań.
 On 10 May 2018, he was released from his contract at Lech.

 On 15 May 2018, Bjelica signed a two-year contract with the Croatian champion Dinamo Zagreb, being appointed as their head coach.
 Four days later, he celebrated winning the league title, while on 23 May he won the Croatian Cup.
 On 8 November, Dinamo managed to qualify for the 2018–19 UEFA Europa League knockout phase, defeating Spartak Trnava.
 On 18 September 2019, Bjelica led Dinamo in the club's inaugural match in the UEFA Champions League after two seasons, with a 4–0 home win against Atalanta.
 On 16 April 2020, following the sacking of the entire coaching staff by the club, it was announced that Dinamo terminated the contract with Bjelica.

 In September 2020, after failing to win three opening games of their season, Croatian club Osijek sacked their head coach Ivica Kulešević and appointed Bjelica instead.

+He was named the new head coach of Union Berlin on 26 November 2023.
+In May 2024, he was sacked.

+On 26 September 2024, Bjelica signed a multi-year contract with Dinamo Zagreb and returned as the club's head coach after four years.

 Personal life

-Bjelica is of paternal Serbian and maternal Croatian descent.
+Bjelica is of paternal Montenegrin and maternal Croatian descent.
 In 1997, he married his wife Senka.
 The couple have two sons: Luka and Luan.
+Besides his native Croatian, Bjelica speaks English, German, Italian, Polish and Spanish fluently and also he is learning French.